Information Extraction in Low-Resource Scenarios: Survey and Perspective

-\emph{Exploiting Higher-resource Data ($\S$\ref{sec:higer})}: Increasing the size and diversity of the original sparse data, with auxiliary resources which are generated endogenously or imported exogenously, aiming to obtain more enriched samples and more precise semantic representations.
+\emph{{{Exploiting Higher-Resource Data}}} ($\S$\ref{sec:slm_higher}): Increasing the size and diversity of the original sparse data with auxiliary resources which are generated endogenously or imported exogenously, aiming to obtain enriched samples and more precise semantic representations.

-\emph{Exploiting Stronger Models ($\S$\ref{sec:stronger})}: Developing more robust models to better cope with maldistribution of samples and new unseen classes, aiming to improve model learning abilities so as to reduce dependence on samples.
+\emph{{{Developing Stronger Data-Efficient Models}}} ($\S$\ref{sec:slm_stronger}): Developing more robust models to better cope with maldistribution of samples and new unseen classes, aiming to improve model learning abilities so as to reduce dependence on samples.

-\emph{Exploiting Data \& Models Together ($\S$\ref{sec:together})}: Jointly utilizing representative samples and robust models, making it prone to adapt low-resource scenarios promptly, aiming to search more suitable strategies for learning with sparse data.
+\emph{{{Optimizing Data \& Models Together}}} ($\S$\ref{sec:slm_together}): Jointly utilizing representative samples and robust models, aiming at adapting to low-resource scenarios promptly, and searching more suitable strategies for learning with sparse data.

-Additionally, we summarize widely used benchmarks and present promising applications in $\S$\ref{sec:datasets_app}.
-Moreover, we compare and discuss three paradigms, and then present future research directions in $\S$\ref{sec:compare_discuss}.
-Finally we conclude this survey in $\S$\ref{sec:cons}.